twilio/starter-node/README.md

 We assume that before you begin, you will have [node.js and npm](http://www.nodejs.org) and installed on your system.
 Before you can run this project, you will need to set three system environment variables.
 These are:

 * `TWILIO_ACCOUNT_SID` : Your Twilio "account SID" - it's like your username for the Twilio API.
-This and the auth token (below) can be found [on your account dashboard](https://www.twilio.com/user/account).
+This and the auth token (below) can be found [on the console](https://www.twilio.com/console).
 * `TWILIO_AUTH_TOKEN` : Your Twilio "auth token" - it's your password for the Twilio API.
-This and the account SID (above) can be found [on your account dashboard](https://www.twilio.com/user/account).
+This and the account SID (above) can be found [on the console](https://www.twilio.com/console).
-* `TWILIO_NUMBER` : A Twilio number that you own, that can be used for making calls and sending messages.
-You can find a list of phone numbers you control (and buy another one, if necessary) [in the account portal](https://www.twilio.com/user/account/phone-numbers/incoming).
+* `TWILIO_PHONE_NUMBER` : A Twilio number that you own, that can be used for making calls and sending messages.
+You can find a list of phone numbers you control (and buy another one, if necessary) [in the console](https://www.twilio.com/console/phone-numbers/incoming).

 For Mac and Linux, environment variables can be set by opening a terminal window and typing the following three commands - replace all the characters after the `=` with values from your Twilio account:

     export TWILIO_ACCOUNT_SID=ACXXXXXXXXX
     export TWILIO_AUTH_TOKEN=XXXXXXXXX
-    export TWILIO_NUMBER=+16518675309
+    export TWILIO_PHONE_NUMBER=+16518675309

 To make these changes persist for every new terminal (on OS X), you can edit the file `~/.bash_profile` to contain the three commands above.
 This will set these environment variables for every subsequent session.
 Once you have edited the file to contain these commands, run `source ~/.bash_profile` in the terminal to set up these variables.